vbguyny/ws4kp/README.md

 ## Features

-* Support weather for all 50 US states.
+* Support for all 50 US states.
-* Can utilitize mobile GPS.
+* Utilitize mobile GPS.
 * Fullscreen mode.
 * Plays background music.
 * Uses narration to read the information on the screen (does not work in iOS).
-* Display Station, Radar, and Zone Ids for current location.
+* Displays station, radar, and zone IDs for the current location.
 * 10 minute auto refresh setting.
 * Convert between English and Metric units.
 * Choose between three built-in themes.